detekt/detekt/README.md

         config = "$projectDir/detekt.yml" // Use $project.projectDir or to navigate inside your project
         configResource = "/detekt.yml" // Use this parameter instead of config if your detekt yaml file is inside your resources.
 Is needed for multi project maven tasks. filters = ".*test.*, .*/resources/.*" // What paths to exclude?
-Use comma oder semicolon to separate rulesets = "other/optional/ruleset.jar" // Custom rule sets can be linked to this, use comma oder semicolon to separate, remove if unused. disableDefaultRuleSets = false // Disables the default rule set.
+Use comma oder semicolon to separate ruleSets = "other/optional/ruleset.jar" // Custom rule sets can be linked to this, use comma oder semicolon to separate, remove if unused. disableDefaultRuleSets = false // Disables the default rule set.
 Just use detekt as the detection engine with your custom rule sets. output = "$project.projectDir/reports/detekt.xml" // If present, prints all findings into that file. outputFormat = "xml" // Can be either 'xml' or 'plain', default is 'xml'